Free Trial

 Research Methodology

-This study analyzed ChatGPT citation patterns from February 8, 2026, to April 27, 2026, focusing on the US, UK, Canada, Germany, and Italy.
+This study initially analyzed ChatGPT citation patterns from February 8, 2026, to April 27, 2026, focusing on the US, UK, Canada, Germany, and Italy.

 We measured the average number of citations per prompt across millions of interactions.